Fee Disclaimer

 Dropping Courses

-Required Courses: Each Travel Study program consists of a required course curriculum.
-Students are automatically enrolled in this curriculum.
+Required Courses: Each Travel Study program consists of a required course curriculum and students are automatically enrolled.
 These courses are mandatory and cannot be dropped.
-Students are responsible for ensuring they do not already have credit for the mandatory program courses (financial aid cannot be awarded for duplicate credit).
-Substitutions for required courses may be requested, pending faculty approval.
-Please visit Academics for additional academic policy information.
+Students are responsible for ensuring they do not already have credit for the mandatory program courses (financial aid cannot be awarded for duplicate/repeat credit).
+Contact IEO for assistance with selecting the appropriate program.
+Please visit Travel Study Policies for additional academic policy information.

 More information about a program’s required and optional courses can be found on each program’s webpage.